 As said before, it is essential to test out Zoom before your interview.
 Make sure you have a useable webcam and working headphones before you start your interview.
 The last thing you want is for your interviewer to be unable to see or hear you clearly.
 So take the time to set up your equipment and test the connection before your interview starts.
 This way, you can be confident that everything will go smoothly on your end.

 Let Your Household Know About Your Zoom Interview

-Preparing for a virtual interview has a few differences from interviewing in-person, but this isn’t one of them.
-You should always prepare yourself and go over possible questions they may ask you.
+You should always prepare yourself before an interview and go over possible questions and interviewer may ask you.
 There are many questions an interviewer can ask, so we added a link to a list of potential questions an interviewer can ask you in an interview.

 Also, another resource for you can be Glassdoor.
-If you look up the company on Glassdoor, there is a section for interview questions.
-Check those out.
-Most of the time, companies have the same interview questions from previous interviews.
-Looking up previous interview questions will help you prepare for your interview.
+If you look up the company you are interviewing with on Glassdoor, there is a section that lists all recent interview questions candidates have been asked on an interview.
+Most of the time, companies ask similar interview questions to all of their candidates.

 Have References Ready

 Having references ready before your interview is very important.
 More than likely, an employer will reach out to your references before they hire you.
-Having these references ready will help speed up the process and also show that you are prepared.
-Make sure you contact your references before adding them to your reference list, and make sure you pick the right references!
+Having these references ready will help speed up the process and also show that you are prepared to start a new career.
+Make sure you contact your references before adding them to your reference list, and make sure you pick the best references!

-Lastly, make sure to log onto Zoom 10 minutes before your interview.
-That way, you are not in a rush to join the interview and can prepare yourself mentally before.
-Sometimes Zoom may log you out.
-Trying to scramble to figure out your password may take time.
-The safe bet is to log in 10 minutes before to prevent the worry of being late.
+Make sure to log onto your virtual interview 10 minutes before your interview’s scheduled time.
+That way, you are not in a rush to join the interview and can prepare yourself mentally beforehand.